image-from-rawpixel-id-430465-original

 Impact

 LSE London provides a link between academic research and policy work.
 Since its creation, the group has been committed to producing research that will be useful to policy makers and practitioners.
-Our impact work is best illustrated through our knowledge exchange and impact projects exploring topics such as mayoral election, the London Plan and housing delivery in London.
+Our impact work is best illustrated through our research and policy engagement projects exploring topics such as mayoral election, the London Plan and housing delivery in London.

 Mayoral Elections (2019-2021)